LOCATION

 Description

-Join us for a profoundly moving and educational experience as Holocaust survivor Alexander “Lex” Silbiger shares his personal story of resilience, survival, and hope.
-Through firsthand testimony, Lex will reflect on his life under Nazi occupation, his journey seeking asylum, and the refugee experiences that ultimately led him to the United States and, eventually, North Carolina.
+Join us for a profoundly moving and educational experience as Holocaust survivor Dr. Alexander “Lex” Silbiger shares his personal story of resilience, survival, and hope.
+Through firsthand testimony, he will reflect on his life under Nazi occupation, his family’s extraordinary escape from persecution during World War II, and the refugee experiences that ultimately led him to the United States and North Carolina.
+He is also the author of Our Great Escape: The Story of a Dutch Family’s Flight from Persecution (1942–1943).
+Pre-order Our Great Escape and bring it to the event to meet Dr. Silbiger and have your copy personally signed.

-Attendees are also invited to view a 42-panel Holocaust exhibit, which will be on display and available for self-guided exploration before and after the presentation.
+Attendees are invited to view a 42-panel Holocaust exhibit from the North Carolina Council on the Holocaust, available for self-guided exploration before and after the presentation.
+Refreshments will be served.

-This program is sponsored by the Peter Thull Fund for Holocaust and Social Justice Education and is open to all who wish to learn, remember, and bear witness.
+This program, including the Classroom Book Set Giveaway, is made possible by the Peter Thull Fund for Holocaust and Social Justice Education and is open to all who wish to learn, remember, and bear witness.